Beyond SEO: Winning Visibility in the Age of AEO and GEO

 What is SEO, AEO, and GEO?

 Answer engine optimisation (AEO) emerged in response to changes in user behaviour.
 When people search on Google, Siri or Alexa, they are often not looking for websites but for answers.
-Search engines have responded by displaying snippets, summaries and structured answers directly in the results, bypassing websites altogether.
+Search engines have responded by displaying snippets, summaries and structured answers directly in the results.
 AEO is about creating content that is more likely to be featured in these answers.

 Why Traditional SEO is Losing Ground